Amanda (2009 film)

 Amanda is a 2009 romantic comedy directed by Steve Marra and starring Randy Ryan and Ariana Dubynin.
 The story takes place in Indianapolis, where movie was also shot.
 On October 4, 2009, it was released at the Louisville's International Festival of Film in the United States.

 Premise

 Joe Bender (Randy Ryan) is a successful 40-year-old man.
 Joe meets his dream girl, Amanda (Ariana Dubynin), and he marries her.
-But when his new wife reveals a very deep, dark secret, Joe begins questioning the true meaning of love.
+But when his new wife reveals a very deep, dark secret (she's a trans woman), Joe begins questioning the true meaning of love.

 Production

 Production began on April 13, 2009.
 The budget was under $500,000.